JQCVSC/cloud-server-log-analysis-lab/README.md

 - Experiment with integrating your Python scripts with other cloud functions and services to build a comprehensive security monitoring system.

 ---

-This updated README file includes a total of 10 log entries, providing a more comprehensive set of data for the lab challenge.
-The instructions remain aligned with the setup process for using Python and Google Cloud Functions for log analysis.